WandaVision: Critical response

 The performances of Olsen, Bettany, Hahn, and Parris were all praised by critics, and the roles of Dennings and Park as comic relief were also appreciated.
 Sam Barsanti of The A.V.
 Club said the series' greatest strength was the way it took established MCU characters and put them into a new kind of story for the franchise.
 Olsen received particular praise, with Iannucci describing the series as an opportunity for the actress to showcase her acting skills, and Feinberg calling it a better "acting vehicle" than Olsen's roles in the MCU films.
-Framke praised the way Olsen balanced her existing portrayal of Maximoff with the series' sitcom influences, and felt the series would not work without a "nuanced actor like Olsen tethering it to some kind of reality".
+Framke praised the way Olsen balanced her existing portrayal of Wanda with the series' sitcom influences, and felt the series would not work without a "nuanced actor like Olsen tethering it to some kind of reality".
 Purslow highlighted Olsen's "chameleon-like ability" to replicate the performances of actresses from the different sitcom eras while also providing the required "heft" for the character's more dramatic scenes.
-Discussing the series for The Ringer, Alison Herman praised it for focusing on Olsen as Maximoff and exploring themes of grief, motherhood, and the history of gender in media without being marketed as a female-focused superhero series.
+Discussing the series for The Ringer, Alison Herman praised it for focusing on Olsen as Wanda and exploring themes of grief, motherhood, and the history of gender in media without being marketed as a female-focused superhero series.
 She described WandaVision as a "piece of mass entertainment that's centered on women and adds depth as a result, but doesn't demand up front to be read as such".